Learning Sub-Pixel Disparity Distribution for Light Field Depth Estimation: Method

 \subsubsection{Feature Extraction}

+First, two 3 $\times$ 3 convolutions (i.e., \textit{Conv2D\_1} and \textit{Conv2D\_2)} are employed to extract the initial feature with a channel of 4.
 In order to extract multi-scale features of SAI, the widely used Spatial Pyramid Pooling (SPP) module \cite{tsai2020attention,chen2021attention} is adopted as the feature extraction module in our network.
-The sizes of the average pooling blocks are 2$\times$2, 4$\times$4, 8$\times$8, and 16$\times$16.
+Four average pooling operations at different scales are used to compress the features.
+The sizes of the average pooling blocks are 2 $\times$ 2, 4 $\times$ 4, 8 $\times$ 8, and 16 $\times$ 16, respectively.
+A 1 $\times$ 1 convolution layer is used for reducing the feature dimension for each scale.
+Bilinear interpolation is adopted to upsample these low-dimensional feature maps to the same size.
 The features of the SPP module contain hierarchical context information and are concatenated to form the feature map $F$.
+The hierarchical feature extraction strategy incorporates additional useful features from neighboring regions for challenging scenarios, such as texture-less and reflection areas.